Find Repertoire for Percussion

-Much unusual and twentieth-century music for the piano may be found in the Solo Music Reference Collection housed in the Choral/Band/Orchestral Music Library.
-The general classification number for percussion music in the SMRC is MUS 4655
+Much unusual and twentieth-century music for percussion instruments may be found in the Solo Music Reference Collection housed in the Choral/Band/Orchestral Music Library.
+The general classification number for percussion music in the SMRC is MUS 4655.

 The New Grove Dictionary of Musical Instruments.
 Refer to the articles on percussion and on specific instruments.

-Also, check The new Grove dictionary of music and musicians [online].
+Also, check GROVEMUSIC - The New Grove Dictionary of Music and Musicians [online].

 Additional information can be located by using the SUBJECT index for searching.
 Some useful headings are:

-The UWO Music Library subscribes to many periodicals of interest to percussionists.
-Included are:
+Western Libraries subscribes to many periodicals of interest to percussionists, including:

 Other periodicals of interest to percussionists include:

-Books about percussion instruments can be found in the UWO Music Library, by searching by this Subject Heading:
+Books about percussion instruments can be found in the Music Library (or in our storage locations) by searching by this Subject Heading Percussion Instruments.

 Reliable and scholarly information about percussion instruments can be found in Western's Music Library, in the following reference sources:

-The new Grove dictionary of music and musicians [online] London : Macmillan Reference ; New York : Grove's Dictionaries, -
+GROVEMUSIC - The New Grove Dictionary of Music and Musicians [online] London : Macmillan Reference ; New York : Grove's Dictionaries, -